 Spot’s recruiting team reviews every resume that is submitted.
 If your qualifications are a match we will reach out to you directly when appropriate.
 If you are not a match for a current opening, we will keep your resume in our online database for future opportunities.

-In 2012, Spot was honored to be named one of the Best and Brightest Companies in Chicago for the second consecutive year.
+In 2013, Spot was honored to be named one of the Best and Brightest Companies in Chicago for the third consecutive year.
 We believe that we provide employees with the programs and experiences that rival large employers, while maintaining an environment that still supports collaboration, innovation, and lasting relationships.

 Learn more about the benefits and programs Spot provides to our employees and their families.Read More